SEC logo

 Our commitment to renewable generation

-From 1 July 2025, the SEC will retail 100% renewable electricity for schools, hospitals and other Victorian Government operations.
+From 1 July 2025, SEC began retailing 100% renewable electricity to schools, hospitals and other Victorian Government operations.

 In time, we will also retail to Victorian businesses, helping them transition to renewable electricity.
 We will be a trusted partner offering renewable energy products to commercial and industrial businesses, and support behind-the-meter and demand-management solutions.

-How will the SEC provide renewable electricity to its retail customers?
+How will SEC provide renewable electricity to its retail customers?

 LGCs are tradable certificates created for eligible large-scale (greater than 100kW) renewable energy solar and wind power stations.
 LGCs are surrendered to the Clean Energy Regulator to meet renewable energy targets.
 Each LGC can be used to offset one megawatt hour of consumed energy, resulting in that megawatt hour of energy being “renewable”.